cortex-lab/phy/docs/troubleshooting.md

 ### Graphic issue on Windows 10

-Several users have reported display issues on Windows 10, especially on computers with a dual graphics chipset (e.g. integrated Intel GPU, and discrete NVIDIA GPU). phy works best on NVIDIA GPUs.
+Several users have reported display issues on Windows 10, especially on computers with a dual graphics chipset (e.g. integrated Intel GPU, and discrete NVIDIA GPU). phy works best on dedicated GPUs like NVIDIA cards.
 If you have this problem:

-* Check that your screen is connected to your NVIDIA GPU and not the integrated one.
+* Check that your screen is physically connected to your NVIDIA GPU and not the integrated one.
 * Enable the discrete NVIDIA GPU (see [this user's advice](https://github.com/cortex-lab/phy/issues/922#issuecomment-561673363))

-This issue may be fixed in a future release.
+**Update (06/04/2020)**: a newer Intel Graphics driver version may fix the issue.
+See [this comment](https://github.com/cortex-lab/phy/issues/957#issuecomment-609498355).

 ### Issues with the GUI layout or the views